codacy-open-source-projects-scans/pgadmin4/docs/en_US/server_dialog.rst

 Use the fields in the *Advanced* tab to configure a connection:

+* Specify the type of the database restriction that will be used to filter out the databases for restriction in the *DB restriction type* field:

+    * Select the *Databases* option to specify the name of the databases that will be used against the pg_database table to limit the databases that you see.
+This is the default.
+    * Select the *SQL* option to provide a SQL restriction that will be used against the pg_database table to limit the databases that you see.

-* Use the *DB restriction* field to provide a SQL restriction that will be used against the pg_database table to limit the databases that you see.
-For example, you might enter: *live_db test_db* so that only live_db and test_db are shown in the pgAdmin browser.
-Separate entries with a comma or tab as you type.
+* Use the *DB restriction* field to provide a SQL restriction OR Database names that will be used against the pg_database table to limit the databases that you see.
+  For example, you might enter: *live_db test_db* so that only live_db and test_db
+  are shown in the pgAdmin object explorer.
 * Use the *Password exec command* field to specify a shell command to be executed to retrieve a password to be used for SQL authentication.
 The ``stdout`` of the command will be used as the SQL password.
 This may be useful when the password should be generated as a transient authorization token instead of providing a password when connecting in `PAM authentication <https://www.postgresql.org/docs/current/auth-pam.html>`_ scenarios.
-  You can pass server hostname, port and DB username to the password exec command as variable by providing placeholders like ``%HOST%``, ``%PORT%`` and ``%USERNAME%`` which will be replace with the server connection information.
+  You can pass server hostname, port and DB username to the password exec command as variable by providing placeholders like ``%HOSTNAME%``, ``%PORT%`` and ``%USERNAME%`` which will be replace with the server connection information.
-  Example: ``/path/to/script --hostnmae %HOST% --port %PORT% --username %USERNAME%``
+  Example: ``/path/to/script --hostname %HOSTNAME% --port %PORT% --username %USERNAME%``
 * Use the *Password exec expiration* field to specify a maximum age, in seconds, of the password generated with a *Password exec command*.
 If not specified, the password will not expire until your pgAdmin session does.